Planning for Succession of a Business InterestSubmitted by Business Owner Succession Strategies on August 6th, 2020

 LIFETIME GIFTING ALLOWS YOU TO TAKE ADVANTAGE OF THE ANNUAL GIFT TAX EXCLUSION, WHICH MAY HELP YOU REDUCE TOTAL GIFT AND ESTATE TAXES

-You could make gifts of unrestricted stock over a period of time by arranging the gifting program to maximize the annual gift tax exclusion, which allows you to gift up to a certain amount per donee, per year ($14,000 in 2014 and 2015) without incurring federal gift tax (although you may have to pay state gift tax).
+You could consider gifting unrestricted stock over a period of time by arranging the gifting program in an effort to maximize the annual gift tax exclusion, which can allow you to gift up to a certain amount per donee, per year ($14,000 in 2014 and 2015) without incurring federal gift tax (although you may have to pay state gift tax).
 The benefit to you is a tax-free, systematic reduction in the size of your estate.
 When you make gifts of portions of your stock, you ultimately pay less total gift tax than if you made one large gift, thanks to the valuation discount.

 LIFETIME GIFTING REQUIRES YOU TO GIVE UP PART OR ALL OF YOUR BUSINESS